-- Presentations at international conferences (at least 4/year): The conferences targeted are the most significant in the field, and they gather the leading fuel cell scientists and engineers from research organisations/universities and industry, funding agency scientists, energy policy makers, e.g. GRC Fuel Cells, ECS PEFC&E, ISE, CARISMA, EFCF. - Open Access peer-reviewed scientific publications (at least 6 peer-reviewed journal articles by the project end).
+- Presentations at international conferences (at least 4/year At M18, five conference presentations have been made and seven are already planned by M21): The conferences targeted are the most significant in the field, and they gather the leading fuel cell scientists and engineers from research organisations/universities and industry, funding agency scientists, energy policy makers, e.g. GRC Fuel Cells, ECS PEFC&E, ISE, CARISMA, EFCF. - Open Access peer-reviewed scientific publications (at least 6 peer-reviewed journal articles by the project end - One publication has been released end of 2023).
 In addition to partners that have previously published jointly, there will be publications from new partner constellations.
 The academic partners have highly cited publications in the most important peer reviewed journals of the field, and their participation will guarantee high impact scientific dissemination of HIGHLANDER results.
 Journals targeted include the Nature, ACS and RSC journals, Journal of the Electrochemistry Society, Electrochimica Acta, Journal of Power Sources.
 In conformity with Plan S and the EC requirements, HIGHLANDER publications will be Open Access through green open access option (self-archiving) or through gold open access by publishing in OA journals.